No. 2 Michigan stays unbeaten, beats No. 21 Indiana 74-63

-Michigan’s Zavier Simpson scored 12 points and freshman Brandon Johns had eight points and eight rebounds.

-Indiana’s Juwan Morgan scored 25 points on 9-of-22 shooting.
-Romero Langford added 17 points.
+Indiana’s Juwan Morgan scored 25 points on 9-of-22 shooting and Romero Langford added 17 points while limited by foul trouble.

+“When those two guys aren’t on the floor, we’re a different team offensively and defensively,” Indiana coach Archie Miller said.

-When Morgan and Langford were in foul trouble early in the first half, the Wolverines took advantage and gained control of the game for good.
+When Morgan and Langford went to the bench with two fouls early in the first half, the Wolverines went on a 12-3 run in less than 3 minutes before the pair returned to the floor.

+“We set the tone and we got their two big guys in foul trouble,” Michigan coach John Beilein said.
+“They’re tremendous.
+They’re really tough to stop and they both sat about 20 minutes.”

 Michigan led 44-29 at halftime and didn’t have much trouble keeping a comfortable cushion after halftime in part because Morgan picked up his third and fourth fouls.